Orange slice wheel

 Perhaps the world's biggest cocktail book!
 Certainly, our biggest yet, 624 pages, 6cm (2.3inch) thick and weighing 2.25kg (5lb).
 Our Seventeenth EditionBuy it here

 The Easy Jigger® is a measure designed for use when making cocktails, primarily in the home but also by professional bartenders.
 It has a unique designBuy it here

-Pronounced 'spal-yacht-oh' which in Italian means 'mistake', this drink was created in the late 1980s by Mirko Stocchetti at his Bar Basso in Milan when making a Negroni he mistakenly reached for a bottle of spumante instead of gin.
+Pronounced 'spal-yacht-oh' which in Italian means "bungled" or "mistaken", this drink was created in the late 1980s by Mirko Stocchetti at his Bar Basso in Milan when making a Negroni he apparently mistakenly reached for a bottle of spumante instead of gin.
 Unlikely as the mistake might sound it proved inspired and Negroni Sbagliato cocktails are still served at Bar Basso today with spumante (not prosecco).
 Sadly, Mirko passed away on the 10th of November 2016 but his family continue to run Bar Basso as a living museum to Milanese bar culture.

 If you visit Bar Basso (and you should), ask for your Sbagliato to be served in one of the enormous stemmed chalice glasses.
 Your cocktail may appear daunting but a giant rectangular ice cube will occupy much of the large glass.
 Mirko designed this chalice himself back in the 1980s and licensed the design to glassmakers WMF, hence you'll also see the same glasses used in many of Milan's other older bars.